 Four flipping hours.

-It was supposed to be a routine procedure, implemented by Obama and Harper in 2009, to facilitate Canadian supers crossing the line to fight the Qularr and later, American supers crossing the line to fight Kigatilik.
+It was supposed to be a routine procedure, implemented by Obama and Harper in 2009, to facilitate a hand-picked list of Canadian supers crossing the line to fight the Qularr and later, a similarly select few American supers crossing the line to fight Kigatilik.
+I was on the list.
 Bit of a dirty business, allowing sanctioned heroes to cross into Canada with their own private weapons arsenal, when the law looked askance at people bringing a BB gun across the line.
 But it worked; fly over the border, transmit a code, and you were allowed in.
 No lines, no customs.
 But today was different.
 Today customs ordered me to stop at the Windsor line and come in.
 Today, customs agents and the INS held me for four hours as they questioned me, badgering me about my homes, my finances, and the smallest, most detailed areas of my life.
 All the while, making veiled insults about my masculinity – why do you wear tights, you attracted to boys? –and mocking my politics.
 Rednecks.
 I bore it stoically, what else could I do?
 But I wanted to punch someone, badly.

 Where are the damn supervillains when you really need them?
 Paging Bulldozer...

 Learning of my comm implant, they want access to all my channels, and logs of all of my broadcasts.
 My army of lawyers (as well as the Canadian media) finally break the floodgate, and I’m free to go onto Millennium City after four hours.
 Four humiliating, wasted hours.